-11:15am||(approx.) Event close|
+|11:15am||(approx.) Event close|

-    The Waterfront Half Marathon event t-shirt is available to purchase when you register.
-Made from light-weight, dry-fit material, the shirt design features the Waterfront Half Marathon logo.
+The Mizuno Waterfront Half Marathon event t-shirt is available to purchase when you register.
+This genuine Mizuno shirt features the Waterfront Half Marathon logo.
 You can order your t-shirt during the entry process or – if you change your mind later – add it to your registration order.
 You can pick it up from the Merchandise tent at the venue during pre-race registration or on race day.
 The t-shirt design will be available soon via the online registration form.

 Important!
 Compare the chest measurement with a favourite t-shirt to be sure of your sizing.
 Our measurements are taken with the t-shirt laid on a flat surfaces.
 The length measurement is taken from the top of the neckline to the bottom of the shirt.
 The Chest measurement is taken from armpit to armpit.